neondatabase/website/content/docs/manage/endpoints.md

 An endpoint is the compute instance associated with a branch.
 A single read-write endpoint is created for your project's [root branch](#root-branch) (`main`) by default.

 To connect to a database that resides on a branch, you must connect via an endpoint that is associated with the branch.
 A Neon project can have multiple endpoints.
-For example, you may want a separate endpoint for each branch in your project.

 Tier limits define the number of endpoints that you can create in a Neon project and the compute resources (vCPUs and RAM) available to an endpoint.